lhlopezm2/blog_app/README.md

 > ---
 >
-## "Every organization in the software business should have an Open-Source Program Office."
+## <i> "Every organization in the software business should have an Open-Source Program Office." </i>
 ## <i> - Luis Hurtado, Founder @ kommit </i>
 >
 > ---